nlholm/docker-demo/README.md

 The networking relies on a specific chain of port forwards defined in the configuration files.
 See [Project Structure](#project-structure) for more details.

-1. Host Machine (Windows): User accesses http://localhost:8080.
+1. Host Machine (e.g. Windows): User accesses http://localhost:8080.

 2. VirtualBox NAT (Vagrantfile): Forwards traffic from Host:8080 to Minion VM:80.